robotlabvn/robotlabvn.github.io/_posts/2023-08-31-PathPlanning in Robotics.md

 - Demo Python code of Trajectory Generation.

 ## I. What is Trajectory Generation

+ {% include image.html url="/assets/2023-08-31-Trajectory-Generation/pathvstrajectory.png" description="There is an important distinction between a path and a trajectory.
+A path is a spatial construct and tells us how we get from A to B through the world.
+A trajectory is a path plus a schedule.
+It tells us how quickly we should move along the path, at what time we should be at what point along the path.
+It’s important with trajectories that the position and orientation vary smoothly with time.
+We do this for a number of reasons.
+We want to reduce the maximum acceleration on the robot, allows us to reduce the size of the motors, and it perhaps reduces vibrations induced in the structure of the robot.
+What the smooth mean would mean that the position is continuous as a function of time and velocity is continuous as a function of time.
+And, we would hope that the acceleration is continuous and perhaps the jerk is continuous and so on up through higher-order derivatives." width="60%" %}

 During robot motion, the robot controller receives a continuous stream of goal positions and velocities to track.
 This specification of the robot's position as a function of time is called a **trajectory**.
 In some cases, the trajectory is completely determined by the task, such as when the end-effector needs to track a known moving object.
 In other cases, when the task is simply to move from one position to another in a given time, we have the freedom to design the trajectory to meet these constraints.
 This is the domain of **trajectory planning**.
 A trajectory should be a sufficiently smooth function of time and should respect any given limits on joint velocities, accelerations, or torques.
 We can consider a **trajectory** as the combination of a **path**, which is a purely geometric description of the sequence of configurations achieved by the robot, and a **time scaling** , which specifies the times when those configurations are reached.
 There are three cases to consider in trajectory planning: